How Much Weight Can Studs Hold: Comprehensive Guide

 Can I reinforce existing studs to increase their load capacity?

-Yes, if you add blocking or sistering techniques, you can effectively enhance the load-bearing capacity of existing studs.
+Adding blocking or using sistering techniques can effectively boost the load-bearing capacity of your existing studs.

 What tools do I need to assess the load capacity of my studs?

-Yes, a stud finder, level, and a weight scale will help you accurately assess the load capacity of your studs.
+A stud finder, level, and weight scale will help you accurately evaluate the load capacity of your studs.

 How do I know if my wall studs are damaged and need replacing?